BananaAccounting/Universal/README.md

 ### Religious organizations

-For the German-speaking countries, please see the templates for Switzerland.
+For the German-speaking countries, please see the templates for Switzerland [Kirchengemeinde](https://www.banana.ch/apps/de/node/8425).

 For all other countries see the specific pages:
 * [Religious organization accounting templates](https://www.banana.ch/area/en/node/11101)